jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions.md

 ## syntax of the operation to get a subsystem

 Can you get the subsystem jaxrs?

-## operation to get all the subsystems

 Can you get all the subsystems?

-## subsystem interesting attributes

-What are the main attributes of a subsystem
+What are the main attributes of the jaxrs subsystem

 # `bean-validation` subsystem